-At Emmer Green Primary School, we provide a curriculum which is exciting, creative and challenging.
-We engage all children in learning through an inspiring and cross curricular approach to our teaching.
+At Emmer Green Primary School, we provide a challenging, stimulating and creative curriculum.
+We engage all children in learning through an inspiring and cross-curricular approach to our teaching.

-As before, core subjects such as Literacy and Mathematics are taught daily to the children using a variety of methods to ensure all learning styles and abilities are catered for.
-In addition to this, we have themed weeks and days which aim to inspire the children further in these areas by putting what they learn into context.
-For example, some past themes have included, for Literacy, Poet Idol and Superheroes.
+Core subjects such as English and Mathematics are taught daily using a variety of methods to ensure all learning styles and abilities are catered for.
+In addition to this, we have themed weeks to inspire the children further in these areas by putting the learning into context.
+Some past themes have included, for English, Poet Idol and Superheroes.

-Science is taught practically where possible.
-In science, children learn to explore, explain and understand the world in which they live.
+In Science, children learn to explore, explain and understand the world in which they live.
 Great emphasis is placed on caring for and protecting the environment.
-Good use of the school grounds is made to reinforce such learning.
+Good use of the school grounds, such as the nature area, is made to reinforce such learning.

 Foundation subjects are taught throughout the week in a number of different ways.
 One such approach is topic based, where children learn about a topic such as ‘The Vikings’ in subject areas such as History, Art, and Design and Technology.
-Some topics are also supported by an inspirational dress up day, where drama is used to relive historical experiences and create a buzz around learning.
+Children are able to retrieve and recall facts and information because of their study.
+Some topics are supported by an inspirational dress up day, where drama is used to relive historical experiences and create a buzz around learning.

-We have specialist teachers in school for the subject areas of French, Music and Cookery, as we feel this expertise benefits the children.
+We have specialist teachers in school for the subject areas of French, Music and Cookery as we feel this expertise greatly benefits the children.

-In Years 3, 4, 5 and 6 the children have lessons with our French teacher.
-This consistent approach ensures good progression and preparation for their secondary language education.
+A forty-minute lesson with our French teacher, for children in the juniors, leads to a consistent approach with good progression and preparation for their secondary language education.

-Our Cookery teacher leads small groups in preparing and cooking a range of foods to share with the rest of the class.
+Our Cookery teacher leads groups in preparing and cooking a range of foods to share with the rest of the class.
 The complexity of the food they cook increases as they progress through the school.
-The Foundation stage start with simple baking but by the end of Year 6 the children design and cook a three course meal for a teacher.
+Healthy eating, and the importance of this, is key to the food preparation and planning the children complete.

-We are also very proud of the Music we offer at Emmer Green, as well as having a dedicated music teacher and we offer a range of opportunities to learn an instrument and sing in a choir.
-We also have a school orchestra.
+We are also very proud of the Music we offer at Emmer Green, as well as having a dedicated music teacher for weekly lessons, a wide-range of opportunities are offered, including: learning an instrument; joining a choir; performing in concert and playing in the school orchestra.

 Emmer Green Primary School takes huge pride in all of the sporting competitions that we take part in, whether that is competitive tournaments, festivals or even just friendly matches with other schools.
-Although most competitions are available for children when they reach Year 6, we try to give children from other year groups the opportunity to compete for Emmer Green when there is the opportunity to do so.
+We work hard to give a wealth of opportunities for our pupils to partake in.

 More detailed information by year group and subject can be found in our curriculum planners.